 Despite our temporary impediment due to the hail, we make 20 by 2:00.

-The weather improves dramatically and it ends up being a beautiful afternoon and an even more pleasant evening.
+The weather improves dramatically and ends up being a beautiful afternoon and an even more pleasant evening.

 We find Treeman and Apache at the end of the day and camp with them.
 They’ve been hiking together for a bit and they might be my favorite hiking duo (as in, the two of them together make quite the team).
 Treeman is from Germany and loves to tell people how horrible Hershey’s Chocolate is, while Apache is a thru-hiking beast from Florida who eats cold instant mashed potatoes like a savage.
 Legends.